Historical Background of Spartan Fitness

 External Resources for Advanced Training

 To deepen your preparation, consult authoritative guides and communities.
 The Spartan Race official training page offers structured programs, video tutorials, and tips from elite athletes.
 Outside Online regularly publishes obstacle-specific training plans and interviews with top competitors.
 For the historical foundation of Spartan discipline, History.com's overview of ancient Sparta provides context on the agoge and the culture that inspired modern standards.
-Finally, the BarBend Spartan training guide offers a practical, periodized schedule for beginners and intermediates.
+The BarBend Spartan training guide offers a practical, periodized schedule for beginners and intermediates.
+Additionally, TrainingPeaks' Spartan race guide provides detailed workout plans and pacing strategies for each race distance.

 Building a Legacy of Strength